Predictive maintenance (PdM) is all the jazz right now.

 If you aim to use CAN bus data as your basis, we strongly recommend the CL3000 CAN bus data logger with WiFi.
 This device has a number of advantages for predictive maintenance:

 Low Cost & Unlocked - The CL3000 costs only 399 EUR/unit with free software, free shipping and no subscription fees.
-This is by far the most low cost IoT CAN logger available - perfect for getting started
+This is lowest cost IoT CAN logger available - perfect for getting started and scaling up

 Plug & Play - Simply connect the CL3000 and it’ll start recording data to the SD card.
-Further, you can configure it to connect to a WiFi hotspot and your FTP cloud server in less than 5 minutes
+Further, you can configure it to send this via a WiFi hotspot to your FTP cloud server in less than 5 minutes

 Easily Transfer Data - Once connected, the logger will simply push log files to your server in e.g. 1 MB chunks - ready for being auto-converted to readable form by our free software CANvas

 Supports J1939, CANopen & More - The CL3000 works on all high-speed CAN bus systems, incl.
 J1939 (e.g. trucks, buses, cranes, excavators, …), OBD2 and CANopen (e.g. production machinery)

 Want to know more?
 Read our detailed intro to the CL3000

 "What impressed me most was the responsive and helpful support of CSS:

 They really listen to their customers, suggestions for improvements were heard!"

 At CSS, we love working with our end users - and we’d be happy to spar with you to find an ideal solution!